nickbrandt/GitLab/doc/api/graphql/index.md

 ### Deprecation process

-Fields and tables marked for removal from the GitLab GraphQL API and will be deprecated, but still available, for no shorter than 6 releases and then removed entirely.
+Fields marked for removal from the GitLab GraphQL API and will be deprecated, but still available, for no shorter than 6 releases and then removed entirely.
 Removals will occur at X.0 and X.6 releases.

 For example, a field can be marked as deprecated (but still usable) in %12.7, but can be used until its removal in %13.6.